elixirschool/elixirschool/lessons/en/basics/enum.md

+%{
+  version: "1.8.0",
+  title: "Enum",
+  excerpt: """
+  A set of algorithms for enumerating over enumerables.
+  """
+}
 ---
-version: 1.8.0
-title: Enum
----

-A set of algorithms for enumerating over enumerables.

-{% include toc.html %}

 ## Enum